PyDimRed/PyDimRed/README.md

-# DimRed
+# PyDimRed
-#### DimRed is a Python module for dimensionality reduction built on top of SciPy and distributed under the 3-Clause BSD license.
+#### PyDimRed is a Python module for dimensionality reduction built on top of SciPy and distributed under the 3-Clause BSD license.